TYPO3-Teams-Documentation/T3o-Team/Documentation/LocalEnvironment/Manual/Index.rst

 ============

 - Check the :doc:`../../FAQ/Index` for more solutions
-- Ask in TYPO3 Slack #typo3-org channel
+- Ask in TYPO3 Slack #t3o-team or #t3o-ter-team channel
 - Review TYPO3 documentation: https://docs.typo3.org/